SuyeshBadge/fixin5mins/memory-bank/progress.md

    - Automatic content sizing to prevent overflow
    - Formatting cleanup for template compatibility
    - Intelligent posting schedule based on optimal engagement times (NEW)
+   - Empathetic content generation focused on real human problems (NEW)
+   - Authentic advice without fabricated statistics or hyperbole (NEW)

 7. **Planning and Documentation**:
    - Detailed PRD for audio integration feature